vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 In the above examples, you will notice the region on the left that is unmappable in the Hi-C matrix.
-In the insulation score calculation, if the insulation window is covered by more than 50% of unmappable regions, the score will be NaN. ``kaic insulation`` offers the option to impute the unmappable values from the expected values of the chromosome using ``--impute``.
+In the insulation score calculation, if the insulation window is covered by more than 50% of unmappable regions, the score will be NaN. ``fanc insulation`` offers the option to impute the unmappable values from the expected values of the chromosome using ``--impute``.

 .. literalinclude:: code/domains_example_code